Takanori Hashimoto

 Takanori Hashimoto (橋本 崇載, Hashimoto Takanori) is a Japanese former professional shogi player who achieved the rank of 8-dan.

 Shogi professional

-Hashimoto was granted an official leave of absence from active play from October 1, 2020, until March 31, 2021 for personal reasons by the Japan Shogi Association.
+Hashimoto was granted an official leave of absence from active play from October 1, 2020, until March 31, 2021, for personal reasons by the Japan Shogi Association.
 On April 2, 2021, he informed the JSA that he had decided to retire altogether as an active professional shogi player, and the JSA announced later that day that it had accepted Hashimoto's retirement request.
+Hashimoto's retired with a career record of 414 wins and 303 losses for a winning percentage of 0.577.